SolverStoppingJulia/Stopping.jl/README.md

 ### Your Stopping your way

 The GenericStopping (with GenericState) provides a complete structure to handle stopping criteria.
-Then, depending on your problem, you can specialize a new Stopping by redefining a State and some functions specific to your problem.
+Then, depending on the problem structure, you can specialize a new Stopping by redefining a State and some functions specific to your problem.

 We provide some specialization of the GenericStopping for optimization :
   * [NLPStopping](https://github.com/Goysa2/Stopping.jl/blob/master/src/Stopping/NLPStoppingmod.jl) with [NLPAtX](https://github.com/Goysa2/Stopping.jl/blob/master/src/State/NLPAtXmod.jl) as a specialized State: for non-linear programming (based on [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl));
   * [LS_Stopping](https://github.com/Goysa2/Stopping.jl/blob/master/src/Stopping/LineSearchStoppingmod.jl) with [LSAtT](https://github.com/Goysa2/Stopping.jl/blob/master/src/State/LSAtTmod.jl) as a specialized State: for 1d optimization;
   * more to come...

 In these examples, the function `optimality_residual` computes the residual of the optimality conditions is an additional attribute of the type.

 ## Functions